MLR Institute of Technology

-MLR Institute of Technology (MLRIT) is located at Dundigal, Hyderabad, Telangana, India.
+MLR Institute of Technology (MLRIT) is located in Dundigal, Hyderabad, Telangana, India.
 The institution was started in 2005 by the KMR Education Trust, headed by Mr. Marri Laxman Reddy.
-The Institute has Six UG courses along with Seven PG Courses.
-The Institute is affiliated with Jawaharlal Nehru Technological University, Hyderabad (JNTUH).
-It was granted Autonomous status by University Grants Commission (India) in the year 2015.
+The institute has Six UG courses along with Seven PG Courses.
+The institute is affiliated with Jawaharlal Nehru Technological University, Hyderabad (JNTUH).
+It was granted Autonomous status by University Grants Commission in the year 2015.

 Courses

 The institute offers a four-year degree Bachelor of Technology, in Nine key disciplines: